broken-helix/card-game/README.md

 ### **Honorable mentions**

-* I would like to thank my mentor, Richard Wells, particularly in helping me to understand how to check the Aces and chenge the values incrementally.
+* I would like to thank my mentor, Richard Wells, particularly in helping me to understand how to check the Aces and change the values incrementally.
 ***

 ### **General Reference**

-* Typing text

-* Pyfiglet

-* sys exit function

-### **Content:**

 * Pyfiglet source - [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/)